How to Get Started

 The Science Education Graduate Certificate program is part of Montana State University, Montana’s largest university and one of the country’s top-tier doctoral-granting research institutions.
 As such, enrollment requires admission to MSU’s Graduate School.

-If you just want to take one or more courses for professional development, you would enroll as a non-degree-seeking student*.
+If you just want to take a few credits credits for professional development, you may enroll as a non-degree-seeking student.
 If you wish to work toward a 12-credit graduate certificate, you would enroll as a certificate-seeking student.
 If you’re not sure, you can enroll as a non-degree student, then later switch into a program.
 (You can transfer up to 3 credits into a 12-credit certificate program).

 Registering for Science Education Graduate Courses

 Once you are enrolled as a Montana State University student, you will register for courses via MSU’s “MyInfo” system.
 Courses are offered in Fall, Spring and Summer, and enrollment generally opens a few months before the semester starts.
 Course lengths and start dates vary depending on number of credits and other factors.
 You can see currently each semester or view all the courses from course catalog page.

 Why choose Science Education Graduate Courses?